htcondor/htcondor/docs/version-history/development-release-series-91.rst

   are now supported by the build.
   :jira:`1008`

+- Job duration policy hold message now displays the time exceeded in 'dd+hh:mm:ss' format rather than just seconds.
+  :jira:`1062`

+- Improved the algorithm in the *condor_schedd* to speed up the scheduling of jobs when reusing claims.
+  :jira:`1056`

+- Changed the result returned by evaluating a nested ClassAd a with no attribute named "missing" to return undefined when evaluating a["missing"].
+This matches the a.missing syntax :jira:`1065`

-- Added support for a global CM which only schedules fair-share between schedds, with each schedd owning a local CM for fair-share between users.
+- Added support for a global CM which only schedules fair-share between *condor_schedd*s, with each *condor_schedd* owning a local CM for fair-share between users.
   :jira:`1003`

-- Added a Job Ad attribute called ``JobSubmitMethod`` to record what tool a user used to submit job(s) to HTCondor.
-  :jira:`996`

-- In the configuration for daemon logs, ``D_FULLDEBUG`` no longer modifies the verbosity of other message catagories.
+- In the configuration for daemon logs, ``D_FULLDEBUG`` no longer modifies the verbosity of other message categories.
 For instance ``D_FULLDEBUG D_SECURITY`` will now select debug messages and ``D_SECURITY:1`` messages.
 In previous versions it would select debug messages and also modify ``D_SECURITY`` to select ``D_SECURITY:2`` messages.
 The manual has been updated to explain the use of verbosity modifiers in :macro:`<SUBSYS>_DEBUG`.